UNINETTSigma2/documentation/code_development/guides/gpu_usage.md

 ### Device topology

 The device topology option describes the connectivity between GPUs and CPUs and their location in an HPC system architecture.
 Such information is provided by the command-line `nvidia-topo -m`, and is useful for optimizing GPU-based applications that run on multiple GPUs.
 The output of the command is displayed in *Fig. 4*.
-Additional options are summarised in the *Table.
+Additional options are summarized in the *Table.
 2* (see [here](https://developer.download.nvidia.com/compute/DCGM/docs/nvidia-smi-367.38.pdf) for more details, which can be viewed via the command `nvidia-smi topo -h`).
 The *Figure 4* shows a matrix of GPUs and the type of interconnect between GPUs, which is here of type [NVLink](https://www.nvidia.com/en-us/data-center/nvlink/).
 This interconnect allows high-bandwidth communication between GPUs.
-The NVLink in NVIDIA P100, which is diplayed in *Fig. 4.* is the first generation NVLink, and thus it is expected to provide low performance compared to recent generations such as A100 and H100.
+The NVLink in NVIDIA P100, which is displayed in *Fig. 4.* is the first generation NVLink, and thus it is expected to provide low performance compared to recent generations such as A100 and H100.

 | Options | Description |